 top of page

-• Zachary Carlson
+Zachary Carlson

-Map Styles Manual
+Katapult Pro Map Styles Manual

-Updated: Jul 28
+Updated: Jul 11

 The Map Styles Editor allows you to customize your job design with connections, nodes, and sections that appear on your project map.

 Under the three-dot menu in the top right, you can click on the paint can icon ("Map Styles") button.
-This will open a pop-out window to edit the styles for your connections, nodes, and sections.
+This will open a window to edit the styles for your connections, nodes, and sections.

 The line icon will be an icon that is fixed on the connection itself.
-Using the “More” button, you can look for different symbols to use.
+Using the “More...” button, you can look for different symbols to use.
 You can use the Icon Scale text line to change the size of the icon along the line and also have the icon be a different color if needed.
 Clicking the “X” at the top will close out the line settings window.

 Returning back to the main Map Styles Editor, the Color square can be used to set custom colors for your connections, nodes, or sections.
-You can use the tools to adjust hue and saturation, or you can manually enter the RGB values to get a known color.

 The first dropdown is the attribute.
 Use this dropdown to set the attribute that will be used for the style.
 The next dropdown is the comparator.
-You can choose between equals, does not have, has, or does not equal.
+You can choose between equals, does not equal, has, or does not have.
+In the above example, the green line represents an aerial connection.

 Example